Conformal Symmetry in Field Theory and in Quantum Gravity: Long Story of Infinities

 Focusing on killers, now we can easily understand that they can be at most quartic in curvatures in four dimensions.
 This is a corollary of the fact, how the expression of the effective action at one loop looks in an abstract way

 where an important fact is that the functional trace denoted above by ${\rm Tr}$ is a linear operation and we will expand the natural logarithm according to the power series:

-The very important observation here is that the expression under the trace and under the logarithm is a second variational derivative of the action with respect to all fluctuating fields of the theory.
-(On the quantum level of gravitational theories this means with respect to gravitons and FP ghosts respectively.)
-The operation of taking two variational derivatives can at most reduce the number of curvatures in the term written in a very covariant language by two.
-Hence, if a term $S_{1}$ in the action contains precisely $m$ curvatures: $S_{1}={\cal R}^{m}\,,$ then its second variation will contain at least $(m-2)$ curvatures, namely, we can write schematically

-The expansion of the logarithm is a power series starting with $x^{1}$, so again here the number of curvatures can only be multiplied and cannot decrease.
-In this case we can have, keeping only the first term of the logarithm expansion, that

-and as said above the functional trace can only add curvatures (if the commutation of covariant derivatives is performed), but it cannot decrease them.
-Hence, we have that the contribution from the term $S_{1}$ to the one-loop effective action is at least ${\cal R}^{m-2}$ power in the curvatures.

-Now, we come back to our killers.
-Since we know, that the ansatz for the divergent part of the effective action in four dimensions has the structure of terms, which are at most quadratic in gravitational curvatures \eqref{eq: divpart}, then we easily understand by the argument presented above that the terms which are quintic and higher in curvatures will not contribute anything to this divergent action $\Gamma_{{\rm div}}^{(1)}$.
+Since we know that the ansatz for the divergent part of the effective action in four dimensions has the structure of terms, which are at most quadratic in gravitational curvatures Eqn. \eqref{eq: divpart}, then we easily understand by the argument presented above that the terms which are quintic and higher in curvatures will not contribute anything to this divergent action $\Gamma_{{\rm div}}^{(1)}$.
 The killers can be at most quartic in curvatures.
 (This result depends on the dimensionality of spacetime and in general dimension $d$ the killers for one-loop beta functions may contain up to $d+2$ covariant curvature tensors.)
 Therefore, they can be cubic or quartic in curvatures, while at the same time they may contain any even number of covariant derivatives acting on these curvatures (but these terms as whole must respect the renormalizability criterion from the above).
-The terms in the original action, which are quintic and higher in curvatures are simply spectators for the process of killing of the beta functions.
-One important remark is that, since we expand the natural logarithm also the cubic killers (that is containing precisely three curvature tensors) can give rise to divergences of the effective action.
-Some of these contributions will arise from the term $x^{2}$ in the logarithm expansion.
-The second variational derivative of the cubic killers can be an operator just linear in curvature and then in the expansion of the logarithm we may want to take the square of it.
-This signifies that the final contribution of cubic killers to $\Gamma_{{\rm div}}^{(1)}$ is quadratic in them, while from quartic killers it is linear in them.
-This last fact will be very important for writing and for choosing killers conveniently.

 Due to the mentioned linearity, let us choose to use quartic killers only and use the following addition to the original action: